 Skip to contents

-Unlike replace_values(), which updates only specific matching values and retains everything else, recode_values() is intended for full remapping: every possible value in x typically has a corresponding entry in from.
+Unlike replace_values(), which updates only specific matching values and retains everything else, recode_values() is intended for full remapping: every possible value in x typically has a corresponding entry in the map.

 When any of .label, .value_labels, .factor, or .description are supplied, output label metadata is written to @metadata after mutate().
 When none of these arguments are used, the output is identical to dplyr::recode_values().